Sanjay Gandhi: Support for Charan Singh

-The Janata coalition under prime minister Morarji Desai was only united by its hatred of Indira Gandhi.The party included right wing Hindu Nationalists, Socialists and former Congress party members.
+The Janata coalition under prime minister Morarji Desai was only united by its disdain for Indira Gandhi's authoritarianism.
+The party included right wing Hindu Nationalists, Socialists and former Congress party members.
 With little in common, the Morarji Desai government was bogged down by infighting.
 In 1979, the government started to unravel over the issue of dual loyalties of some members to Janata and the RSS.
 The ambitious Union Finance minister, Charan Singh, who as the Union Home Minister during the previous year had ordered arrest of Gandhi, took advantage of this and started courting different Congress factions including Congress (I).
 After a significant exodus from Janata party to Charan Singh faction, Morarji Desai resigned as prime minister in July 1979.
-Charan Singh was appointed Prime Minister, by President Reddy, after Indira and Sanjay promised Singh that Congress(I) would support his government from outside on certain conditions.
+Charan Singh was appointed prime minister, by President Reddy, after Indira and Sanjay promised Singh that Congress(I) would support his government from outside on certain conditions.
 The conditions included dropping all charges against Indira and Sanjay.
 Since Charan Singh refused to drop the charges, Congress withdrew its support and President Reddy dissolved Parliament in August 1979.

 Before the 1980 elections Gandhi approached the then Shahi Imam of Jama Masjid, Syed Abdullah Bukhari and entered into an agreement with him on the basis of 10-point programme to secure the support of the Muslim votes.
 In the elections held in January, Congress returned to power with a landslide majority.